 Avid support

-After being unsuccessful with a fix, I contacted Avid Support and then spent a couple of hours with their team on the phone trying various options.
+After being unsuccessful with a fix, I contacted Avid Support and then spent a couple of hours on the phone with their team, trying various options.
 I got a call back a few hours later with a suggested fix.
-They wanted me to check to see if creating a new MAC admin user would fix the problem.
+They wanted me to check whether creating a new MAC admin user would fix the problem.
 It did and resolved the Avid issue entirely, which was a significant relief.
 I didn’t pin down the exact file that was causing the problem.
 I just migrated all the essential data to the new admin user account.
 It was great to receive such a quick and professional response from the Avid support team.

 Extra issues when updating an operating system

-So a couple of weeks later after upgrading Avid Media Composer and my operating system everything thing has settled down and is working.
+So a couple of weeks later, after upgrading Avid Media Composer and my operating system, everything has settled down and is working.
 I’m now looking forward to a problem-free and busy year.
-If you have any questions or would like advice on anything regarding your video production or post-production, please do drop me a message.
+If you have any questions or would like advice on your video production or post-production, please drop me a message.